marzwick/DemoSite/site/src/summative.md

 Despite their benefits, peer-grading and self-assessment also have their challenges.
 With peer-grading, students may not have the same level of expertise, which can lead to inconsistent grading.
 Self-assessment can also lead to inaccurate grading as students might be too critical/lenient or have subjective opinions when grading their own work.
 It is therefore essential to establish clear criteria and rubrics for grading and provide training such as examples of high-quality feedback, guidance on using the rubric, and tips for constructive criticism.
 Instructors should monitor the grading process and spot-check grading to ensure that biases are minimized and fairness is maintained.

 !!! tip ""
-    After reviewing principles for more equitable grading, list 3 commitments you will make.
+    #### Commit to Action: Equitable Grading

+    *Answer in your workbook:* What is one concrete action you can take to make the grading in your course more equitable?

 !!! tip ""
+    #### Check Alignment

-    Check the alignment between your summative assessment plan and your inclusive learning commitments, learning objectives, and syllabus.
+    *Answer in your workbook:* Check the alignment between your summative assessment plan and your inclusive learning commitments, learning objectives, and syllabus.
 Does anything need to be adjusted?

+---
 ## An AJEDI Lexicon for Summative Assessment

 !!! compat ""